 The safety, located above the trigger on the left side of the lower receiver, blocks the trigger and permits the bolt carrier to be cycled with the safety in the on or "SAFE" position.
 A bolt catch mechanism is provided for convenience in holding the bolt open for loading and inspection.
-The firing pin is retracted mechanically as the bolt starts to unlock and the rifle will fire only when the bolt is locked.
+The firing pin is retracted mechanically as the bolt starts to unlock and the pistol will fire only when the bolt is locked.

-The RUGER® AR-556® free-float handguard model has the same basic operational characteristics as the AR-556®.
-The free-float handguard is designed to accept the Magpul® M-Lok® system.
+The RUGER® AR-556® PISTOL has a free-float handguard designed to accept accessories compatible with the Magpul® M-Lok® system.